PratimaGurav/vegans-journal/README.md

 ### Future Enhancements
-  - Add function to create a user profile and edit / update profile setting with an option to add first_name, last_name, last_logged_in.
+  - Add feature to create a user profile and edit / update profile setting with an option to add user details like first name, last name, last logged in.
-  - Implement a function to bookmark a page.
-  - Add more messages for users that is while logging out, adding posts.
+  - Add feature to bookmark post(s) and option for particular user to view his/her own post(s).
   - Add subscribe page for users to receive weekly updates.
-  - Function to view most popular blog posts.

 ## Technologies Used

 ### Languages, Frameworks, Libraries & Programs Used